augustojtoso/WorstMoviesList/README.md

 # Worst Producers API
 RESTful API for reading and analysing the Golden Raspberry Awards based on the producers.

+## Project

+Project specification can be foud on the pd file: Especificação Backend.pdf

 ## Installation

 Download the project form the repository.